Read our best tips on how to make the most of the beautiful natural landscapes and unspoiled wildernesses of Taiwan.Read more...

 Many Taiwanese reject the ‘China’ label, even though the country’s official name is the Republic of China.
 However, exploring Taiwan does give visitors an idea of what the giant on the other side of the Taiwan Strait could have been.
 Because certain traditions, in particular folk religion, have survived much better here than on the communist-ruled Chinese mainland, Taiwan is sometimes described as ‘more Chinese than China’.
 There are Buddhist temples and Taoist clerics in every town and folk shrines in every village.
 Taipei’s National Palace Museum remains the world’s finest collection of Chinese artefacts.
 But I prefer to put it this way: Taiwan’s society is much more than Chinese.
 The Han people who settled here from the 17th century onward found an island populated by Austronesian tribes.
 There was constant tension and frequent fighting but also trade and intermarriage.
 Between 1895 and 1945, Taiwan was ruled by Japan; Japanese food and architecture are still very evident.
 Taiwan was never colonised by a Western power yet there are smatterings of Americana, such as a love of baseball.
 If you’re familiar with China, it’s the differences between Taiwan and the mainland that’ll strike you, not the similarities.

-Writing the first edition of this guidebook and updating it for a second edition has, on the whole, been a tremendous pleasure.
+Writing the first edition of this guidebook and updating it twice has, on the whole, been a tremendous pleasure.
 The moments of confusion I’ve experienced are – possibly I’m rationalising here – key aspects of the Taiwan experience.
 The island’s remarkable mountains and natural attractions are well known.
 But in the West, the incredible breadth and depth of Taiwan’s cultures (I purposely use the plural) aren’t so widely appreciated.
-There’s nothing straightforward about the noisy parades which are central to folk-religion celebrations, no glib explanations why during such events men may cut themselves with swords or scantily clad young women pole dance.
+There’s nothing straightforward about the noisy parades that are central to folk-religion celebrations, no glib explanations why during such events men may cut themselves with swords or scantily clad young women pole dance.
 Trying to get to the bottom of things is an unending and sometimes frustrating journey, but underscores something I’ve felt every day for the past two decades: Taiwan may not always be beautiful and travelling here isn’t without its niggles – but it’s never dull.

 When writing about Taiwan, it’s hard not to fall back on clichés about ‘east meeting west’ and ‘modernity blending with tradition’.
 After all, this is a country where businesspeople consult feng shui masters before laying out their offices and where high-school pupils pray to the god of education ahead of major exams.
 But the speed with which Taiwanese people adapt to change and the ease they show around imports of all kinds is striking.
 Most families have cars and new roads have shrunk the island.
 Riding the bullet train, I appreciate both its speed and impressive bilingual service.
 Slower forms of transport are bargains considering just how safe, reliable and comfortable they are.